flutter/website/src/docs/codelabs/explicit-animations.md

 ### Create your first explicit animation with AnimationController

-The following example **begins with no animation code**&mdash;it consists of a [Material App][] home screen containing a static green ball shape:
+The following example **begins with no animation code**&mdash;it consists of a [Material App][] home screen containing a static green ball shape.

+[//]: Insert DartPad Here

+The following steps guide you through the changes to this example that are necessary to implement the same bouncing ball animation created in the [Animation Concepts][] section.
+The difference is that this example creates the bouncing ball animation by creating an explicit animation, whereas the [Animation Concepts][] section uses a naive approach to creating animations in Flutter.

 [//]: bouncing ball example

-Use the following instructions to create an explicit animation of a bouncing ball.
+Use the following instructions to create an explicit animation of a bouncing ball:

-#### 1. Add TickerProvider
+#### 1. Add a TickerProvider
 <?code-excerpt "explicit{1,2}/lib/main.dart"?>
 ```diff
 --- explicit1/lib/main.dart